-9. FAECAL IMPACTION
+9. Effects of constipation on FAECAL IMPACTION

 Faecal impaction is the result of chronic or severe constipation and is basically a bowel obstruction caused by poop that has hardened in the colon to the point that it is causing a solid blockage (27).
 Liquid stool can bypass the impacted poop, causing overflow incontinence, often mistaken for diarrhoea (28).
 In severe cases, faecal impaction can cause ulcers or bowel perforation.
 This is definitely one of the more severe side effects of constipation.

-10. ANXIETY AND DEPRESSION
+10. Effects of constipation on ANXIETY and DEPRESSION

 Mood and anxiety disorders have long been scientific bedfellows with constipation and other gastrointestinal disorders (29).
 And while constipation is often thought to be the symptom, recent neuroscientific research has begun to show the importance of intestinal flora in the development of brain symptoms (30, 31).
 So, there’s even more reason you might be feeling low if you can’t go to the loo.
 And it's these kinds of side effects of constipation that people aren't often aware of that make a huge difference to our everyday lives.